techidaily/site-ai-vdieo-software/source/_posts/from-zero-to-hero-9-best-intro-video-creators-for-movies.md

 ![Export in   Filmora9](https://images.wondershare.com/filmora/article-images/export-output.jpg)

-There’re several [formats](https://tools.techidaily.com/wondershare/filmora/download/)available, but MP4 is highly-recommended considering the capacity.
+There’re several [formats](https://tools.techidaily.com/wondershare/filmora/download/) available, but MP4 is highly-recommended considering the capacity.

 ## Part 4: Tips That Are Going to Help You Make a Better Video Resume